 Can I expect to see some babies?
 You’ll see some newborns if you host the herd during birthing season.
 Kids and lambs frolicking around is an amazing sight.
 Kidding and lambing season starts mid-March 2024 and runs through June 2024.
 Does and ewes usually have one or two kids.
 Hosting the herd during a birth gives you the opportunity to photograph and name the offspring.

 What’s the process for getting started with SLO GOATS & SHEEP?
 Contact Cindy at 480-309-3933.
 We will visit your property and provide a quote.
 Upon approval of the quote and estimated grazing time slot, SLO GOATS & SHEEP will require a one-acre deposit.
+Please note that jobs are NOT scheduled until a deposit is in hand.

 When it comes to scheduling, how good are you?
 The service offered by SLO GOATS & SHEEP relies entirely on animals and their ability to graze.
 Despite our best efforts, nature and animals can be unpredictable at times.